pconrad/pconrad.github.io/_talks/2019-02-28-sigcse-bof-undergrad-tas-and-mentors.md

 location: "Minneapolis, MN"
 ---

-Co-facilitator of a "Birds of a Feather" session, together with:
+Discussion leader/facilitator for "Birds of a Feather" session to discuss undergraduate TA/mentor programs in Computer Science at various stages in their evolution.
+Includes brief presentations by co-facilitators:
 * [Diba Mirza](https://cs.ucsb.edu/~dimirza)(UC Santa Barbara)
 * [Colleen Lewis](http://blogs.hmc.edu/lewis/)(Harvey Mudd College)
 * [Cynthia Lee](https://profiles.stanford.edu/48960)(Stanford University)

+# Abstract

 Undergraduates have been an important part of the teaching staff at many universities for decades, but this is not a universal